jorluiseptor/grav-plugin-composition/README.md

 If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.

+## Weaknesses

+Since there is no multi language support implemented in Flex Objects (yet) this also affects this plugin.
+So be aware of this when considering using it.
+If ML support is necassary, you might opt for [grav's default approach to blogging](https://learn.getgrav.org/17/cookbook/tutorials/create-a-blog).

 ## Credits

 [Ricardo Verdugo](https://github.com/ricardo118) provided a lot of his experience and code to help me creating this.
 A real hero!